How to Configure Apache as a Reverse Proxy with mod_proxy

 Introduction

 Apache is a web server application that can serve dynamic web content or act as a reverse proxy —forwarding client requests to back-end applications.
-This article explains how to configure Apache to work as a reverse proxy with mod_proxy.
+This article explains how to configure Apache as a reverse proxy with mod_proxy.

 This guide proxies an ownCloud application on port 8080 under Docker, but you can use the same technique to host another application on a different port.